falue/waldo/docs/docs.md

 Runs all things necessary for listening to keyboard strokes and replaying projects.
 This gets started if autostart is `true` in [main-config-file](main config file).
 See [Setup as independent unit](setup-as-independent-unit).

-Kill running process with `killall -9 python`
+Kill running daemon with `killall -9 waldo`

 ## Help